kaddio/platform/changelog/README.md

 ### RSS feed

-The site will automatically generate an RSS feed at build time based on the content of `./src/pages/index.mdx`.
+The site uses a [route handler](https://nextjs.org/docs/app/building-your-application/routing/router-handlers) to automatically generate an RSS feed at run time based on the rendered home page.

-You can edit the metadata for the feed (like the title and description) in `./src/lib/generateRssFeed.js`.
+You can edit the metadata for the feed (like the title and description) in `./src/app/feed.xml/route.js`.

 Make sure to set your `NEXT_PUBLIC_SITE_URL` environment variable as the RSS feed needs this to generate the correct links for each entry.